mwang87/MassSpec-Coronavirus-Project-Docs/docs/index.md

 # Mass Spectrometry Analysis of Coronavirus Data

 In the current global pandemic, we wanted make available mass spectrometry based analysis of SARS-CoV-2 and related coronavirus data.
+Our goal is to make analyses of these data available in machine readable and human explorable formats.

 You can find analyses and data for [proteomics](proteomics.md) and [metabolomics](metabolomics.md).